Condor-Performance-Modeling/how-to/RUN_SIM.md

 #### Future features
 - Specify useful defaults in a user config file ~/.run_sim
-- Automatically dump simulator parameters so you can specify params with regex

 ## Workload ID
 When specifying a workload, you may supply a numeric workload ID in the form `BBBBNNN`, where `BBBB` is the 4-digit bundle ID and `NNN` is the 3-digit index of the workload within the bundle.  `run_sim` will then look for this workload in the `$TRACELIB` directory, in `$TRACELIB/BBBB/NNN/`.
 For further details, see https://condorcomp.atlassian.net/wiki/spaces/PerfModel1/pages/250150935/Workload+Tracing+and+Methodology